Dovie Thurman: Community activism

-Thurman began her career as community activist in 1965.
+Thurman began her career as a community activist in 1965.
 That same year, she met Peggy Terry, a white southern migrant worker who relocated to the neighborhood as a civil rights activist, in a storefront office in Uptown.
-By 1966, a local organization was gaining popularity amongst students sand residents for its efforts of reducing urban poverty.
+By 1966, a local organization was gaining popularity among students and residents for its efforts of reducing urban poverty.
 Jobs or Income Now (JOIN) included noted organizers like Rennie Davis, Richard Rothstein, and Casey Hayden lived in Uptown, undertaking the slow and uneven process of pushing locals towards political action.
 Early successes included a sit-in at the city welfare office, and tenant strikes that resulted in contracts between collectivized renters and landlords.
 These efforts antagonized most of the local political and social elites.
 The chapter was permanently relocated to the Uptown neighborhood, focusing attention on a wider range of pressing, and therefore actionable, community issues: welfare, housing conditions, unemployment and police brutality.
 As more student organizers began to arrive in Chicago, JOIN also welcomed an influx of community members who became a steady force in the organization.
 Peggy Terry and Candy Hockenberry came to JOIN around the same time, along with Thurman, her aunt Big Dovie, and Virginia Bowers.
 The five women became fast friends and, together, they formed the core of JOIN's welfare committee and became the backbone of the organization's housing rights work.
 Thurman who served as chairperson for the committee recollects her participation with JOIN as her first involvement in the civil rights movement and her first encounter with poor whites.
 "I had never seen poor white people," says Thurman.
 After meeting these women she stated, "We found out we had more in common than we ever thought.
 It's because we began to communicate."
-Her involvement with JOIN was an eyeopening experience that allowed for the intersection of two communities to cultivate a movement unprecedented in Uptown.
+Her involvement with JOIN was an eye-opening experience that allowed for the intersection of the two communities to cultivate a movement unprecedented in Uptown.

 Notability

-Thurman was highly respected in her community, working as an activist for many social issues, she acknowledges one of her greatest gains as the Welfare, "Know Your Rights" campaign in which she traveled to educate people in different communities about the importance on staying informed on the happenings of the system, and how to advocate for yourself within the system.
-After spending the majority of her life working for civil rights not only in Chicago but also in Alabama and Washington D.C., Thurman decided to document her story of activism in an oral history produced by old friend Studs Terkel.
+Thurman was highly respected in her community, working as an activist for many social issues, she acknowledges one of her greatest gains as the Welfare, "Know Your Rights" campaign in which she traveled to educate people in different communities about the importance of staying informed on the happenings of the system, and how to advocate for yourself within the system.
+After spending the majority of her life working for civil rights not only in Chicago but also in Alabama and Washington D.C., Thurman decided to document her story of activism in an oral history produced by her old friend Studs Terkel.
 The interview was featured in a series of oral projects featuring community organizers.
-Thurman's interview finally shed the emotions and tribulations faced by women like Dovie who humbly fought for years without formal recognition for her works.
+Thurman's interview finally shed the emotions and tribulations faced by women like Dovie who humbly fought for years without formal recognition for her work.